giantswarm/releases/release-notes/app-catalog/app-platform-announcement.md

 # Announcing Giant Swarm App Platform
 We are pleased to announce that the Giant Swarm App Platform is generally available.

 In the past few months, you may have noticed that we have been working on this.
-We even answered some questions we received as a result of the preview.
+We have answered questions and fixed issues that we found as a result of the preview.
 This has helped us shape the platform and bring it to where it is today.

 There are two ways to benefit: